backdrop-contrib/bueditor/README.txt

 - ADDING BUTTONS:
 You can add buttons to an editor by two methods;
 1- Manually entering the values for new button fields located at the bottom of the button list.
-2- Importing a CSV file that contains previously exported buttons.
+2- Importing a CSV file that contains previously exported buttons.(deprecated) 3- Importing editor code(PHP) that contains buttons.

 - EXPORTING AND DELETING BUTTONS: